BUCKLE UP NEWPORT BEACH VOTERS

-After June 5, our municipal city council election will swing into full gear.
+Our city council election campaigns are in full gear.
 You’ll see candidates at many events and meetings throughout the city.
 They will be working hard to raise awareness of their candidacy and raise funds for a successful campaign.
 And if we are lucky, maybe just a few will even take to heart the concerns you have about our city’s future, finances and overall vision, all of which directly impact that character and charm of our town and its neighborhoods.

 There are also be important development projects that we need to monitor.
 Koll Center Residences, a high-rise complex spanning across three towers in the Airport Area near Jamboree and Birch, will be coming back again for its Planning Commission Study Session redo.
 The initial study session was abruptly halted mid-meeting as several commissioners identified their financial conflicts of interest in this project.